leandromoreira/digital_video_introduction/README.md

 How much should we reduce the chroma resolution?!
 It turns out that there are already some schemas that describe how to handle resolution and the merge (`final color = Y + Cb + Cr`).

-These schemas are known as subsampling systems (or ratios), they are identified by the numbers: **4:4:4, 4:2:3, 4:2:2, 4:2:1, 4:1:1, 4:2:0, 4:1:0 and 3:1:1**.
-And each one of them defines how much should we discard in the chroma resolution as well as how we should merge the three planes (Y, Cb, Cr).
+These schemas are known as subsampling systems and are expressed as a 3 part ratio - `a:x:y` which defines the chroma resolution in relation to a `a x 2` block of luma pixels.

+ * `a` is the horizontal sampling reference (usually 4),
+ * `x` is the number of chroma samples in the first row of `a` pixels (horizontal resolution in relation to `a`), and
+ * `y` is is the numer of changes of chroma samples between the first and seconds rows of `a` pixels.

+Common schemes used in modern codecs are: **4:4:4, 4:2:2, 4:1:1, 4:2:0, 4:1:0 and 3:1:1**.

 > **YCbCr 4:2:0 merge**
 >